FarronF/limerick-council-meetings/meetings/2016/10/24-Home and Social Development SPC Meeting/Minutes - Home & Social Development SPC - 13th June 2016.md

 Seamus O’ Connor informed the members that a review is required before the current

 strategy expires.
-This will need to be done in the next six to eight months.--- **Item 3:**
+This will need to be done in the next six to eight months.
+---
+**Item 3:**

 **Update on Syrian Resettlement Programme**